HL7/davinci-deqm/source/pages/datax.md

 To support the Submit Data operation, an implementation needs to know specifically what data are required to provide as the payload for the operation.
 As described in the [Background] section of this guide, the profiles used in measuring and reporting CQMs are developed through a multi-stakeholder consensus-based process and are made available to the Producer.
 The Producer is able to query for profiles needed for reporting a given measure and the criteria for the sending of the data.
 This can be done manually by reviewing the measure definition or computationally by invoking the *Data Requirements* operation on a Consumer's measure instance endpoint as described below.
 These profiles are subsequently referenced in the `MeasureReport.evaluatedResources` element when submitting the measure data to the Consumer.

-In cases where reporting requirements are not known, the data would not be submitted until the correct measure and version is known.
-{:.highlight-note}
+Note that because the data exchange scenarios described are intended to support exchange throughout a measurement period, the versions of measure specifications may change during the measurement period.
+Care should be taken to ensure the appropriate versioning of measure specifications and the impact of those changes on data exchanged using these methods

 {% include img-narrow.html img="data-requirement.jpg" caption="Figure 2-3 Data Requirements Operation" %}